-- 41.1 The specific procedures are as contained the following documents.
-These are based on the 3C's advice from Delegated Services (Policy for Critical Incidents, Business Continuity and supporting the Community) and government guidance.
-The school accepts that the nature of an emergency means that they may not fit into a previously encountered scenario and staff will need to react using their training and judgement. - a.
-Fire evacuation procedures as part of the Fire Risk Assessment to meet the obligations under the Regulatory Reform (Fire Safety) Order 2005 - b.
-First aid and medical support in relation to the First Aid at Work Regulations 1981 and statutory guidance from DfE. - c.
-Problems from gas, water and electricity such as leaks, floods and service outage - d.
+41.1 The specific procedures are as contained the following documents.
+These are based on the 3C's advice from Delegated Services (Policy for Critical Incidents, Continuity and supporting the Community) and government guidance.
+The school a previously encountered scenario and staff will need to react using their training and judgement.

+a.
+Fire evacuation procedures as part of the Fire Risk Assessment to meet the obligations under the Regulatory Reform (Fire Safety) Order 2005 b.
+First aid and medical support in relation to the First Aid at Work Regulations 1981 and statutory guidance from DfE.

+c.
+Problems from gas, water and electricity such as leaks, floods and service outage d.
 Intruder, crime and terrorism including aggression and violence from parents or other visitors